Skip to main content

 technical-debt

-This article explores the nuances of technical debt management, focusing specifically on when you should prioritize paying it down and when it might be reasonable to live with it.
-We'll examine concrete indicators, practical strategies, and real-world scenarios that can help development teams make informed decisions about their technical debt.
+This article will present the nuances of technical debt management, focusing specifically on when you should prioritize paying it down and when it might be reasonable to live with it.
+We'll examine concrete indicators, practical strategies, and real-world scenarios that could help development teams make relevant decisions about their technical debt.

 TL;DR

-Technical debt is like any other debt: it's not necessarily bad, but might become dangerous if ignored.
+Technical debt is similar to any other debt: it's not necessarily bad, but is becoming dangerous if ignored.
 You should accept it wisely, track it clearly, and pay it off when the cost of keeping exceed the benefit.

 In other words: write fast but refactor smart.